Creating & Performing a Production Run

 Total Size

-The combined total size of all required ingredients for this batch.
+The combined total size of all ingredients required for this batch.
 This field is automatically populated and cannot be edited.

 Total Cost